bencebansaghi/advanced_web_project/backend/README.md

 npm run test
 ```

+The tests are written using Jest and Supertest.
+The MongoDB database is mocked using `mongodb-memory-server` to ensure tests do not affect the real database.

 ## Error Handling

 Errors are handled using a middleware that checks for validation errors and sends appropriate responses.
 Validation errors are returned with a 400 status code, and other errors are logged and returned with a 500 status code.

+## Models

+The project includes the following models:

+- **User**: Represents a user in the system.
+- **Board**: Represents a board created by a user.
+- **Column**: Represents a column within a board.
+- **Card**: Represents a card within a column.